How to get informed before the elections

 Also check out candidates social media pages.
 Most candidates will have their manifestos on their social media pages, which will give you a good indication of the candidate’s goals and ideologies.
-Google searching candidates is also a great resource for both local and European election candidates.
+Googling candidates is also a great idea.
 A quick Google search will bring up any old newspaper articles, youtube clips and the candidates social media pages.

 You may be sick of candidates or their volunteers knocking on our doors, but this is a great opportunity to ask candidates face to face questions and they will give you a lot more information than their leaflets.
 You will be able to see their initial reaction and ask follow up questions if you’re not happy with their responses.
 It’s also an opportunity to let them know if you agree or disagree with their stance.

 It can be scary and intimidating to question a candidate but you just have to remember that’s why they are knocking on your door.
 They want to learn more about the community and the issues that come with it.

 Some questions to ask a candidate:

 - Why did you get involved in politics?

 - What do you think we need to do to tackle climate change?

 - Why did you choose the party you’re a member of?
 Or why are you running as an independent?

 - What areas did you feel you failed to deliver on in the past and why?